 We recently took the opportunity to test out some of the newest pro-grade model tape measures from 9 different manufacturers.
 Our shootout pit these comparable 25′ models up against each other in order that we might find the best tape measures for your money.
 We tested accuracy, durability, visibility, design, standout and throw, ergonomics, and value.
 Most individual tape measure models have at least a few points where they stand out, and few more so than the newest 25′ Milwaukee tape measure.

 There’s not a whole lot that’s groundbreaking in the visibility category for this Milwaukee tape measure.
-It has standard black marking on yellow tape that offers high contrast.
-In some cases, standard is good enough, but you’d rather have more.
-On tape measures, the contrast on this style really is suitable for any level of Pro.
+It has a standard black marking on yellow tape that offers high contrast.
+In some cases, that’s good enough, but you’d rather have more.
+On tape measures, the contrast in this style is suitable for any level of Pro.

-There are a couple other concepts running around.
+There are a couple of other concepts running around.
 Bolder lines on every 1/8″ mark is one idea that we see helps.
-Another is Lufkin’s Black Widow that pairs green markings on a black blade that makes the measurements really pop.
+Another is the Lufkin Black Widow which pairs green markings on a black blade that makes the measurements pop.

 Let’s start with this tape’s measurement accuracy.
 You can have the fanciest tape measure ever, but if its measurements fall 1/16″ (or more) off the mark, you might as well dump it into the trash.
 At that point, you basically have a fancy paperweight.